Dan Gregor

 Dan Gregor is an American comedian, writer, director and producer.
 He is mostly known for Chip 'n Dale: Rescue Rangers, Crazy Ex-Girlfriend, and Most Likely to Murder.

 Early and personal life

-Dan Gregor was born in Woodmere, New York.
-He is married to Rachel Bloom.
-They have a daughter, born in 2020.
+In 2015, Gregor married his girlfriend of six years, actress, comedian, singer, writer, and producer Rachel Bloom.
+Her cousin, a rabbi, performed the ceremony.
+They have a daughter, born in March 2020.

 Career

 Gregor got his start as a founding member of Hammerkatz, a comedy group at New York University and later at the Upright Citizens Brigade Theater.
 He worked as a writer and producer on the CBS television series How I Met Your Mother from 2010 to 2014, and from 2015 to 2019 he worked as a writer, producer, and director on the CW television series Crazy Ex-Girlfriend.
 His film directorial debut Most Likely to Murder premiered at SXSW on March 12, 2018 and was purchased by Lionsgate and Hulu.